hacketyhack/hacketyhack/lessons/tour.md

 This whole side of the screen is the _Hackety Hack Tutor_.
-You can move forward through the lessons by clicking the _Next_ button(
+You can move forward through the lessons by clicking the _Next_ button:

 ![You should click on the actual button, below! =)](/icon_button/arrow_right)

-).
 Give it a shot!

 ### Good Job!